QoifoQ/WIT/README.md

 # WIT Estimator

-This is the github repo for the WIT estimator proposed by LIN et al. (2022) that estimate treatment effect using weak and some invalid IVs. paper is now avaible at:
+This is the github repo for the WIT estimator proposed by LIN et al. (2022) that estimate treatment effect using weak and some invalid IVs.
+The proposed WIT estimator is robust to many individually weak and some invalid IVs (high or low dimension).
+This paper is now avaible at:

 ## Required packages